misita-code/phase-0-pac-1-intro/README.md

 Our method for teaching programming starts from a different place than you might expect.
-If you've ever looked at programming tutorial or book you might be expecting lectures on loops, variables, data types, or something like that.
+If you've ever looked at programming tutorial or book you might be expecting lectures on electricity, how to convert decimal numbers to binary numbers, data types, variables, or something like that.
+We've designed our curriculum to _not_ to that.

+New Figure 1

-We think there's a different, and better, way.
-We start by thinking deeply about having _conversations_.
+We think there's a different, and better, way. _We_ start by thinking deeply about having _conversations_.

+New Figure 2

 Many of the ideas we’ll share in this module ask you to reflect on "when you learned to talk" or "when you’re talking with a friend."
 We call this "programming as conversation" and it gets you to think about _communicating_ instead of "memorizing strange programmer words, facts, and symbols."
-You'll learn those words and symbols eventually, of course, but you'll see them as rules for communication, never as the point of programming itself.
+You'll learn those words and symbols eventually, of course, but you'll see them as part of the act of communication, something you find natural right now, never as the point of programming itself.

-## Programming is Communication
+## Programming is About Communication

-***Programming is communication.***

 At its heart, programming is about communicating strategies for solving problems.

-We have to communicate with computers using funny words and symbols.
-The reason we do that is because people express themselves in tons of ways and it's hard to make a machine understand them all.
-It's far easier to teach people to talk to the machine in a language it can understand (although it's frustrating for us!).
+You:

+* Document these strategies for yourself
+* Communicate these documented strategies to others
+* And then, lastly, ask a computer to run these strategies _very fast_

+A "program" then is really a strategy for solving a problem that people use to communicate with one another _as well as_ give to a machine.

+A recipe for a fancy dish is a good comparison: you **document** the ingredients and preparation for yourself using a human-language.
+You can then **communicate** that plan for food preparation by sharing the recipe with a friend.

+## Programs are Written in Notation

+Figure 3

+> **DEFINITION** Notation: A specialized vocabulary or system of symbols for
+> communication. **Examples** Musical notation, arithmetic symbols, chemistry
+> symbols, traffic signs, or knitting patterns.

+Even in recipes, we commonly use special _notation_ like `3g` for "3 grams" or `½C.` for "½ Imperial Cup."
+In recipes we do it usually use _notation_ save time so our wrists don't get tired.
+But with computers, we have to communicate using notation.
+Human language is often vague and imprecise and computers are _terrible_ about asking for specific help.
+To help prevent communication breakdowns, we use a special notation.
+The "special notation" is the programming language's rules or "syntax."

+## Programming Defined

+Let's propose a definition of programming:

+> **DEFINITION** Programming: Programming the act of creating programs:
+> documents that are written in a notation system that can be understood by
+> other humans _as well as_ computers.

+## Programming Language Defined

+> **DEFINITION** Programming Language: A programming language defines the rules
+> of notation ("syntax") that are required for it to ask the computer to do
+> work on your behalf.

+When programmers say "I prefer Ruby to JavaScript" they're saying "I like the notation system that Ruby uses for expressing problems and their solutions."
+It's a lot like why some people like to play one instrument over another.
+In your heart you might _feel_ like a bassoonist, tuba player, or pianist &mdash;
+but all those instruments play a Middle-C note at the same frequency.
+Programming languages are similar: while their notation varies, they all ask the chips inside the computer to do the same work at the end of the day.

+## We Converse With Computers

 One of the most essential ways of communicating, that we've all practiced thousands of times, is a _conversation_.

-## Communication through Conversation

-"Conversation" comes from the Latin words mean "with turns."
-In conversation we "take turns" expressing ourselves.
-When we converse in this way, we're _interacting_.
-Each person in the conversation shares their insights.
-Shared curiosity leads the pair to a new areas of discussion or explanation.
+"Conversation" comes from the Latin words mean "by taking turns."
+In conversation, we "take turns" _expressing_ ourselves.

-But in a conversation something _else_ happens behind you say something / I say something.
-That would just be two people talking nearby.
-In a _conversation_ something else happens, something that requires the things that are said to be _transformed_.
-We call the things we say "expression" and the transformation "evaluation."

-## Expression and Evaluation

-In a conversation, we said, each person "expresses themselves."
-But let's be more precise about what that means.

-"Expression" comes from the Latin word meaning "from pushing."
-The ancients imagined that, in a conversation, I would have an idea in my brain and I would need to "push" that idea _to_ you through the words I chose, through my _expression_.
-To "express oneself" then is "to capture one's being" and "push it over to another person."

-Once you "push" an expression to someone else, that expression needs to be _evaluated_.
-When we're talking with a friend and we say something deep, or challenging, or complex to them, we look at them and can see them _evaluating_ our expression.

-Ruby does the same.
+A unit of "ideas" is an _expression_.
+When a listener hears an _expression_ they interpret the words and symbols and sounds in the _expression_ into a _meaning_.
+We call the work they're doing there _evaluation_.
+The result of _evaluation_ for a human is "understanding."
+Computers show their understanding by returning the result of that evaluation.
+That value is called a _return_ value.

+Consider this diagram:

+Figure 4

-Given an _expression_, Ruby will _evaluate_ it and, like a good friend, give you a reaction about _how_ it evaluated your expression.
-In day-to-day life we call that a "response."
-It might be a snort, a giggle, an eye-roll, a head nod, or a screaming of "ANYTHING BUT THAT!"
+Here, Ruby acts like a "listener" in a conversation.
+When given an _expression_, Ruby will _evaluate_ it and, like a good friend, give you a reaction about _how_ it evaluated your expression.
 In the programming world we call responses from the programming language a _return value_.

 ***When expressions are evaluated, they return something***

+Sometimes our expressions might not make sense to Ruby

+`Work, you stupid machine` is not part of the valid notation of Ruby.
+Likewise `1 + "Cookie Monster"` is also not valid.
+Here we've broken the rules of the notation system.
+These are known as _syntax errors_.
+Remember computers require us to honor _their_ ***limited*** vocabulary.
+Syntax errors are prompts from the programming language to help steer _our_ communication to be more precise.

 ## Conclusion